Leveraging Multi-Modal Information to Enhance Dataset Distillation: Experiments

 \subsection{Cross architecture results}

-To assess the generalization ability of our dataset distillation approach, we conduct cross-architecture evaluations.
+We conduct cross-architecture evaluations to assess the generalization ability of our approach in Table~\ref{tab:imagenetsubsetcross128}.
 The distillation phase is trained on a ConvNet, while the classification phase is evaluated on four different architectures: ResNet18, VGG11, ViT, and AlexNet.
-We report the average classification accuracy across these models to measure the transferability of our synthetic dataset across diverse network structures.

-In Table~\ref{tab:imagenetsubsetcross128}, we observe: Caption feature concatenation (Cap Cat) achieves up to \(8\%\) improvement (\(19.3\) vs. \(17.8\) on ImWoof), showing that enriching visual representations with semantic information improves classification performance across architectures.
-Caption matching (Cap Match) achieves up to \(9\%\) improvement (\(19.4\) vs. \(17.8\) on ImWoof), highlighting the effectiveness of aligning caption semantics with real images during distillation.
-Masked distribution matching (Masked DM) enhances performance by \(8\%\) (\(30.1\) vs. \(28.0\) on ImNet-D), demonstrating that masking out background regions and focusing on object-centric features improves dataset quality.
-Masked gradient matching (Masked DC) achieves up to \(10\%\) improvement (\(19.5\) vs. \(17.8\) on ImWoof), reinforcing that restricting gradient updates to salient object regions improves feature learning.
-The effectiveness of masked methods (Masked DM and Masked DC) suggests that excluding irrelevant background features leads to a more discriminative feature space, enhancing downstream classification.
+Caption feature concatenation (Cap Cat) achieves \(8\%\) improvement (\(19.3\) vs. \(17.8\)) on the ImWoof subset, showing that enriching visual representations with semantic information improves classification performance.
+Caption matching (Cap Match) yields \(9\%\) improvement (\(19.4\) vs. \(17.8\)) on ImWoof subset, highlighting the effectiveness of aligning caption semantics with real images during distillation.
+Masked distribution matching (Masked DM) enhances performance by \(8\%\) (\(30.1\) vs. \(28.0\)) on the ImNet-D subset, demonstrating the effectiveness of focusing on object-centric features.
+Similarly, masked gradient matching (Masked DC) achieves \(10\%\) improvement (\(19.5\) vs. \(17.8\)) on the ImWoof subset, indicating that restricting gradient updates to salient object regions enhances feature learning.